falcopackages/fujin/README.md

 # fujin

 > [!IMPORTANT]
-> This tool is currently contains minimal features and is a work-in-progress
+> This tool currently contains minimal features and is a work-in-progress

 <!-- content:start -->